codingwithmeow/Project/README.md

 # Project
-This repository will be included in some projects based on Arduino, Raspberry Pi, PicoBricks.
+This repository will be included in some projects based on Arduino, Micropython for Raspberry Pi PicoBricks.